emw8105/professor-ratings-script/README.md

 ## Notes

 - A "would_take_again" value of -1 indicates N/A.
-- Due to variations in the GraphQL API, slight differences in results have been seen between executions
+- Due to inconsistencies in the GraphQL API, slight differences in results have been observed between executions
-  - Ocassionally certain professors may have a -1 would_take_again value, no tags, or no courses, some manual confirmation of the data validity is necessary until fixed
+  - Ocassionally, certain professors may have a -1 would_take_again value, no tags, or no courses, some manual confirmation of the data validity is necessary until fixed

+## TDL
+In order to make the most usage of this matching for the UTD site, the grades data csvs should be matched with Coursebook sections to add the instructor id.
+Then, a hashmap with the instructor id as the key can be used for quick lookup rather than normalizing the name.
+This process works for applications such as [SAGE](https://github.com/acmutd/sage-site) that make use of coursebook data, but not UTD Grades since it has no access to the instructor ids without Coursebook matching.
+This will improve outcomes for professors who change their name and performance for the site in general, as UTD Grades does a normalized query on each professor name as listed and has no retention of identity beyond the name.